-Nothing But A Symphony is a single-channel video which sees the world as vibrating melodies in unison.
+Nothing But A Symphony (Music of Mourning) is a single-channel video which sees the world as vibrating melodies in unison.
 The Korean top cellist Jungran Lee plays an invisible cello in concert with jellyfish and primary colors, creating a rhythmical harmony of Nature: the cellist, the jellyfish, and the primary colors appear and re-appear respectively on the timeline of the video, creating a cadence.
 This arrangement between human and non-human performances levels the subject-object relationship through a non-anthropocentric point of view.

 This imaginative musical performance is interfered by the juxtaposition with jellyfish.
 Since the jellyfish’s lively movement looks similar to the cellist’s body, Lee’s invisible musical act appears a bodily vibration.
 There is a doubling here.
 The cellist’s body structurally avoids being seen clearly determinable because of its double presence as subject and object.
 She is not only a subject because she consciously plays the invisible cello, but also an object because it is seen as a bodily fluctuation like jellyfish.
 Her body is not just the sign of a musical performance, but also a thing of flesh quivers.

-Finally, the primary colors that include red, yellow, blue, black, and white, add richer rhythmical vibrancies to the video.
+The primary colors that include red, yellow, blue, black, and white, add richer rhythmical vibrancies to the video.
 The colors are different wavelengths of light.
 The flow of light is actualized into certain colors through our eyes.
 In this sense, we experience vibrations in visual forms.
 We perceive the vibrancies of the colors, hear the invisible rhythm of a cello, and observe the tremors of jellyfish in a balanced cadence.
 That is to say, the cellist, the jellyfish, and the primary colors create a musical harmony together, offering the inter-sensorial experience: it is a symphony of multi-sensations by both the human and the non-human actors.